feklee/a-to-m/examples/sequencer/README.md

 pulsed, plays a note.
 Configure the note by pushing the buttons on an atom.

-For a good experience, i.e. fast power up of a node upon connection, install [MiniCore][1] as boot loader.

 Buttons:

   * Release multiple: Create a pulse propagating through the network.